Biography of Jyotiba Phule – The father of Indian social revolution

 Legacy of Jyotiba Phule

 Jyotirao Phule’s biggest legacy is the thought behind his enduring fight against social stigma which is still quite relevant even today.
-In the 19th century, people were used to adopting these discriminatory practices as social norms that needed to be enforced without any question, but Jyotiba Phule wanted to change this discrimination based on race, class and colour.
+In the 19th century, people were used to adopting these discriminatory practices as social norms that needed to be enforced without any question, but Jyotiba Phule wanted to change this discrimination based on race, class, and color.
 He was a pioneer of unheard ideas for social reform.
-He launched an awareness campaign that eventually led to inspire individuals like Dr. B.R.
+He launched an awareness campaign that eventually led to inspiring individuals like Dr. B.R.
 Ambedkar and Mahatma Gandhi, who later took significant steps against caste discrimination.

 Commemoration

 In 1974, Dhananjaya Kir wrote a biography of Jyotiba Phule titled ‘Mahatma Jyotiva Phule: Father of Our Social Revolution’.
-The Mahatma Phule Museum in Pune was set up in honour of the great reformer.
-The Maharashtra government had introduced Mahatma Jyotiba Phule Jeevan Dayini Yojana which is a cashless medical scheme for the poor.
+The Mahatma Phule Museum in Pune was set up in honor of the great reformer.
 Several statues of Jyotiba Phule have been erected as well as several street names and educational institutions have been renamed with his name – for example.
 The Crofford Market in Mumbai was renamed as Mahatma Jyotiba Phule Mandai and Maharashtra Krishi Vidyapeeth was again renamed as Mahatma Phule Krishi Vidyapeeth.

 Conclusion

-The work and writings of Jyotiba Phule, who was honoured with the title of Mahatma in May11, 1888, inspired the next movement for nation reformation in India.
-Including Dalit leader Bhimrao Ramji Ambedkar, contribution to poor society, making efforts for women’s education and removing the differences between caste and caste from society and his other social works.
+The work and writings of Jyotiba Phule, who was honored with the title of Mahatma in May 11, 1888, inspired the next movement for national reformation in India.
+Including Dalit leader Bhimrao Ramji Ambedkar, his contribution to poor society, making efforts for women’s education and removing the differences between caste and caste from society, and his other social works.
 Mahatma Jyotiba Phule will forever be the eternal one in Indian history.

 FAQ